 6. Email me if you have events or activities that you’d like me to share.

 7. Include your One Call for All yard sign in photos that you post on social media.

 8. We were very pleased to offer, with the help of Bainbridge Community Foundation, a Social Media Marketing Training for our partner agencies in 2016.
 Here are the tools and checklists our presenters developed just for you!

-Your 2019-2020 data is available on the Partner Portal!
+Your initial 2023-2024 data is available on the Partner Portal!
 Email me if you don’t have your agency’s login and password.
 Remember that all donors have received a gracious acknowledgement/tax letter from One Call for All, so do not send acknowledgement letters or tax receipts.
 You may call, email, or send an informal note to thank them, if you’d like.
-Remember that most donors have given to MANY organizations.
-Most donors do not want to be inundated with unwanted spam email.
+Remember that most donors have given to MANY organizations and do not do not want to be inundated with unwanted spam email.

 Resources Shared at Brown Bag Lunches